-With a brand spanking new selection, our team of experts pushed each pack's limits while rock climbing all over the globe.
-Our Editors' Choice, the Patagonia Linked Pack, has seen some changes this year, while the updated REI Co-op Flash 18 is still our favorite option for those on a budget.
-We've also included the Black Diamond Creek 20, which steals the show for being the most durable, as well as the Deuter Gravity 12.
+With an updated selection, our team of experts pushed each pack's limits while rock climbing all over the globe.
+Our Editors' Choice, the Patagonia Linked Pack, has seen some changes for the better, while the updated REI Co-op Flash 18 is still our favorite option for those on a budget.
+We've also included the Black Diamond Creek 20, which steals the show for being the most durable.

 Best Overall Model